 Whilst the Labour Party scratches its head as to why it was so comprehensively defeated at the recent General Election, the Conservative team are out talking to residents about the issues that matter to them.

 As Security Minister, Brandon answered an urgent question from the Labour Party about the oversight of counter-terrorism policing by the Government.
 In his response, he made it clear that the Government's priority is keeping our country and citizens safe from terrorists.

 Yet again Great Yarmouth residents are experiencing a poor rail service provided by Greater Anglia.
 Anyone travelling to Norwich, and beyond to London Liverpool Street, will know how often there are delays, disruption and cancellations.

-Copyright 2019 Brandon Lewis MP for Great Yarmouth.
+Copyright 2020 Brandon Lewis MP Conservative Member of Parliament for Great Yarmouth.
 All rights reserved.